anhdanggit/MiEdu-Analytics/Tutorials/13-14-Time-series-Analysis.md

 ![[tutorial13-14.8.png]]

 ### Time-series Components:
-- `Level`: The average value of the series
 - `Trend`: the increasing or decreasing value over time
 - `Seasonality`: the repearting short-term cycle in the series
 - `Noise`: random variation in the series